 The LORD became angry with Solomon because his heart had turned away from the LORD, the God of Israel, who had appeared to him twice.
 Although he had forbidden Solomon to follow other gods, Solomon did not keep the Lord's command.
 (1 Ki 11:9,10)

-Besides his spiritual death (Ezek 33:18), God’s personal judgment on him, because of his apostasy, was going to affect his kingdom reign:
+Besides his spiritual death (Ezek 33:18), God's personal judgment on him, because of Solomon's apostasy, was going to affect the kingdom after his death:

 So the LORD said to Solomon, “Since this is your attitude and you have not kept my covenant and my decrees, which I commanded you, I will most certainly tear the kingdom away from you and give it to one of your subordinates.
 Nevertheless, for the sake of David your father, I will not do it during your lifetime.
 I will tear it out of the hand of your son.
 Yet I will not tear the whole kingdom from him, but will give him one tribe for the sake of David my servant and for the sake of Jerusalem, which I have chosen.”
 (1 Ki 11:11-13)

-There is NO Scripture which says he returned to God and salvation.
+There is NO Scripture which says Solomon returned to God and salvation.
 NONE!
-The puny pitiful attempt made by the Calvinists from Ecc. is laughable and doesn’t come close to proving what they try to make it say.
-The truth is: Solomon turned away from God, died spiritually and never returned to salvation.
-Along with his pagan wives, he went to fiery torment after his death.
-He held fast to them in love as they all traveled down the road to hell.
+The puny pitiful attempt made by the Calvinists from Ecclesiastes is laughable and doesn't come close to proving what they try to make it say.
+Solomon could have written that book years before he became an idolater at heart.
+Also, Jeroboam (who Solomon tried to kill) never returned, until Solomon's death.
+The disturbing truth is: Solomon turned away from God, died spiritually and never returned to salvation.
+Along with his pagan idolatrous wives, he, therefore, went to fiery torment after his death (Rev. 21:8).
+He held fast to them in love as they all traveled down the road to hell as idolaters!
+Once saved always saved is wrong.

 Was it not because of marriages like these that Solomon king of Israel sinned?
 Among the many nations there was no king like him.
 He was loved by his God, and God made him king over all Israel, but even he was led into sin by foreign women.
 (Neh 13:26)